 1. Do They Exhibit a Godly Lifestyle & Character?

 An intimate relationship with God is central to prophetic ministry.
 However, this is not displayed in the quality of supernatural experiences a person claims to have had.

 It is revealed as he or she bears the likeness of Jesus.
 (Acts 4:13, 2 Cor 3:18).
-Humility, integrity, faith, grace towards people, honour towards other Christian leaders and a moral lifestyle are all hallmarks of a life lived with God.
+Humility, integrity, faith, grace towards people, honor towards other Christian leaders and a moral lifestyle are all hallmarks of a life lived with God.

-2. Who recognises / endorses their ministry?
+2. Who recognizes/endorses their ministry?

 - Are respected ministries and churches receiving these prophets?